Easy To Follow Steps to Build, Finish, and Upholster a DIY Upholstered Ottoman from Scratch. You can build this low

 Then I made some matching cording wrapped in the same fabric and attached it to the bottom of the seat.
 This just adds a polished look and isn’t hard to make, at all. 🙂

 Attach the seat to the frame by flipping the seat upside-down, then centering the frame on it.
 Use the 6 pocket holes to attach the frame tightly to the seat.
-Pat yourself on the back, you’re done with these DIY Upholstered Ottoman Plans. 🙂
+Pat yourself on the back, you’ve built your own DIY Upholstered Ottoman. 🙂